still-dreaming-1/vim-project-tags/README.md

 Install it the normal way you install Vim plugins.
 This also depends on the [vim-elhiv](https://github.com/still-dreaming-1/vim-elhiv/tree/master) plugin, so you will have to install that as well.
 You need to create a file named ".project_tags.config.vim" and place it in the project root directory of code projects you whish to use this plugin with.

 **Coming soon**
+* The master branch will only ever point to the latest release, so it should be more fit for production use.
+The develop branch will contain the latest unreleaed commits.
 * More automated tests to keep the master branch more stable.
 * Continous integration to keep the master branch more stable.
 * Optionally define your project structure inside your ".project_tags.config.vim" files for an even better tags experience.